srp0706/IntroRDB-TournamentProject/README.md

 depending on your internet connection speed.
 6. Login to your virtual machine with `vagrant ssh` in the terminal.
-7. If all went well so far, you can now go to the tournament directory and run the unit tests by issuing the command `python tournament_test.py` from your vagrant shell.
+7. If all went well so far, you can now go to the tournament directory and create the *tournament* database with the command `psql -f tournament.sql`.
+8. Now run the unit tests by issuing the command `python tournament_test.py` from your vagrant shell.
 You should see detailed test messages and a final one stating "`Success!
 All tests pass!`".